ICT-BDA/EasyML/README.md

 and different algorithms.

 Our platform **Easy Machine Learning** presents a general-purpose dataflow-based system for easing the process of applying machine learning algorithms to real world tasks.
 In the system a learning task is formulated as a directed acyclic graph (DAG) in which each node represents an operation
-(e.g., a machine learning algorithm), and each edge represents the flow of the data from one node to its descendants.
+(e.g. a machine learning algorithm), and each edge represents the flow of the data from one node to its descendants.
 The task can be defined manually or be cloned from existing tasks/templates.
 After submitting a task to the cloud, each node will be automatically scheduled to execute according to the DAG.
 Graphical user interface is implemented for making users to create, configure, submit, and monitor a task in a drag-and-drop manner.
 Advantages of the system include

 1. Lowing the barriers of defining and executing machine learning tasks;